Nathan Ngoumou: Club career

+Toulouse

 A youth product of Toulouse, Ngoumou signed his first professional contract with his boyhood club in November 2018.
 He made his professional debut for Toulouse in a 2–1 Ligue 1 loss to Dijon on 24 May 2019.

+Borussia Mönchengladbach

 On 30 August 2022, Ngoumou signed a five-year contract with Borussia Mönchengladbach in Germany.

 International career

 Born in France, Ngoumou is of Cameroonian and Gabonese descent.
 On 5 February 2019, he was called up to represent the France U19s.

+On 7 March 2025, Ngoumou's request to switch allegiance to Cameroon was approved by FIFA.

+Ngoumou made his debut for Cameroon national team on 19 March 2025 in a World Cup qualifier 0–0 draw against Eswatini, substituting Jackson Tchatchoua in the 78th minute.

 Personal life

 Ngoumou's is the cousin of the Cameroonian international footballer Achille Emaná, and his grandfather Clément Ebozo'o Eya'a was the second Gabonese footballer to play in the Division 1 in the 1960s.
+He also holds Cameroonian citizenship.